 - Failure to complete any of the requirements of the externship as stipulated by the Syllabus/Fieldwork Course Requirements may result in a grade of "No Pass." - If a student receives a grade of No Pass for the fieldwork credit of an externship, the student may not be eligible for enrollment in future externships for credit. - All representations of a student's hours and the materials submitted regarding the externship are subject to the Student Honor Code. - If the student appears in court or administrative tribunal, the student must comply with C.R.S.
 12-5-116, known as the Student Practice Rule.
 Any violation may subject the student and/or Supervisor to liability for the unauthorized practice of law.
-Students must have 60 credits to be eligible for the Rule. - The student must provide quality professional services to the best extent possible. - The student must devote the time required to complete the externship commitment. - The student must preserve the confidentiality of clients, office affairs, and the like. - Externs must complete all assignments required by the Externship Program.
+Students must have 60 credits to be eligible for the Rule.
+60 credits are required at the end of the semester prior to which the student will work (e.g. end of spring for a summer SPA experience). - The student must provide quality professional services to the best extent possible. - The student must devote the time required to complete the externship commitment. - The student must preserve the confidentiality of clients, office affairs, and the like. - Externs must complete all assignments required by the Externship Program.
 To ensure compliance with the ABA, both first-time externs and repeat externs will be required to engage with externship faculty/staff to ensure they participate in ongoing, contemporaneous faculty guided reflection.
 First time externs will be required to enroll in a 1 credit pass/no pass seminar.
-Repeat and first-time externs will receive their respective syllability at the onset of the semester.
+Repeat and first-time externs will receive their respective syllabi at the onset of the semester.